 The writing throughout is quite impressive properly balancing the main themes and progressions with sections devoted to improvisation.
 The song sections are quite diverse within each track, but it’s easy to follow the musical layout with their repetition of certain sections.
 The band self-identifies their writing genres as funk, jazz, rock, and psychedelic which are all evident in this EP.
 The guitar and keys are really given a chance to show off their written and improvised material with full support from the bass and drums.

-The band members wrote the music and lyrics and they also created the album artwork- both front and back.
+Intrepid Travelers wrote the music and lyrics for Everyday is Your Birthday, and also created the album artwork- both front and back.
 The back of the album features bright colors, sprinkles, a slice of Birthday cake, and the track names in bubble letters.
 This perky design screams “joy” and “celebration” in terms of a birthday.
 The album’s front cover is a chocolate chip cookie cake, arguably one of the best kinds of cakes.
 The lighthearted artwork reinforces the EP’s title and brings some visual continuity to the aural contents inside.